ChainForgeX/Message_DApp/README.md

 Users can submit messages and retrieve them directly from the smart contract — no centralized database required.

+The frontend is built using React and Vite, containerized using Docker, and deployed as a cloud application using Render.

 ---

 ## ✨ Features